Is My Landlord Responsible For Damage to My Property?

 That's because you'll be better able to prove the value of your possessions.

-And if you ever need to file a claim, your insurer will know exactly what needs to be replaced, and your claims process will go more smoothly.
+And if you ever need to file a claim, your insurer will know precisely what needs to be replaced, and your claims process will go more smoothly.

 Key Takeaway

-• A home inventory is the best way to keep track of your property in the event you need to make a claim.
+• A home inventory is the best way to keep track of your property if you need to make a claim.

 • Doing a home inventory before any crisis happens means you don't have to scramble to find all your items at the last minute.
 This can slow down the process when it comes to making a claim.